ShenfeiPei/PCN/readme.md

-# A python implementation of "A Portable Clustering Algorithm Based on Compact Neighbors for Face Tagging, neurocomputing, submitted"
+# A python implementation of "A Portable Clustering Algorithm Based on Compact Neighbors for Face Tagging, Neural Networks, submitted"

 ### install:
 python setup.py build_ext -i